Royce Lewis Preview, Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fourth-worst in the league.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.90).
+- The Guardians' 3.88 team ERA ranks fifth among all league pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.